Brexit talks hit Irish border hurdle

-Brussels (CNN)British Prime Minister Theresa May is facing a make-or-break day as she meets European leaders in Brussels to hammer out the final issues preventing talks from moving forward to crucial discussions on a future trading relationship.
+Brussels (CNN)British Prime Minister Theresa May is facing a make-or-break day as she meets European leaders in Brussels to hammer out the final issues preventing Brexit talks from moving forward to crucial discussions on a future trading relationship.

 It had been hoped that May would arrive in Brussels on Monday morning with the outlines of a deal that covered the three areas of contention: Britain's financial settlement or "divorce bill"; the rights of European Union citizens in the UK after Brexit and the thorny issue of the Northern Ireland border.

-But while there were positive noises on the first two issues, the Irish government insisted on Monday that there was still no deal on the border issue.
+But while there were positive noises on the first two issues, the Irish government insisted on Monday that there was still no deal on the border.
 "Contacts continue at official level in an effort to reach agreement," an Irish government spokesperson told CNN, but added that there was "still some way to go."

-Helen McEntee, Ireland's Europe minister, said a "huge amount of work" had been achieved over the weekend but there was no text to put before the Irish Cabinet, which was meeting Monday morning.
+Helen McEntee, Ireland's Europe minister, told the BBC that a "huge amount of work" had been achieved over the weekend but there was no text to put before the Irish Cabinet, which was meeting Monday morning.

 May's last Brexit hurdle